Excited State Densities from Time-Dependent Density Functional Response Theory: Results and Analysis on Model Systems

+Interestingly, unlike with the EXX kernel, DSMA with the LDA kernel performs a little worse than DSPA for the second excitation at the limit $\gamma=0$ of Harm$_\gamma$ model, overestimating the density at the origin and underestimating it in the vicinity, while in the limit of $\gamma=1$, it performs best compared to all other approximations.
+In the latter case, ASPA density outperforms the ASMA one, however, this does not translate to an advantage of DSPA over DSMA.
+For the third excitation, even though DSPA exhibits an error at the origin, both dressed approximations perform well compared to the exact density. }

+{In Figure~\ref{fig:harmonic-LDA-EXX}, we show the DSMA doubly-excited state density diffrences obtained with the sets of EXX and LDA orbitals used in Eq.~\ref{eq:density_dsma} together with EXX and LDA for $f\Hxc^A$.
+Since both provide accurate approximations for the most relevant KS orbitals, most of the differences in the resulting densities are mostly due to the $f\Hxc^A$ kernel.
+Therefore, the results obtained do not differ much compared to those shown in Fig.~\ref{fig:diff-harmonic} for the densities calculated with EXX kernel, and to Fig.~\ref{fig:diff-harmonic_lda_kernel} for those calculated with LDA kernel, both on top of the exact KS orbitals and energies. }

+Table~\ref{tab:dsma-freq} shows the energies and approximate single excitation character $G_I^2$.
+The (slightly) larger error in the DSMA predictions of the second excited-state density when $f\Hxc^{LDA}$ is used for the ingredients in the DSMA in Fig.~\ref{fig:diff-harmonic_lda_kernel}(b) and Fig.~\ref{fig:harmonic-LDA-EXX}(a) is consistent with its larger errors in the excitation energy for the lower of the two states of double-excitation character in the $\gamma = 0$ case.
+Yet, the accuracy of the excitation frequency under $f\Hx$ does not guarantee a better prediction of the corresponding density for $\gamma=1$, as seen in Fig.~\ref{fig:diff-harmonic}(e) and Fig.~\ref{fig:harmonic-LDA-EXX}(c).

-Thus, we have shown that the frequency-dependent kernels of Ref.~\cite{MZCB2004,DM2023}, which were shown earlier to produce good excitation energies for states of double-excitation character, and that of Ref.~\cite{DM2023} also good oscillator strengths, both also yield excellent approximations to excited-state densities.
+{Overall, we have shown that the frequency-dependent kernels of Ref.~\cite{MZCB2004,DM2023}, which were shown earlier to produce good excitation energies for states of double-excitation character, and that of Ref.~\cite{DM2023} also good oscillator strengths, both also yield excellent approximations to excited-state densities.
+We note that the behavior of the densities under EXX and LDA kernels used for adiabatic part in DSMA is not always consistent with their relative performance for the energies of these states given by the same approach.
+To understand the underlying reasons of such behavior, further exploration is required.
+Still, the differences are very small compared to the improvement from the adiabatic description which entirely misses one state.}